-The provisions for the course "M.WIWI-WB.1000" (internship) for enrolment, implementation and recognition are described here.
+The provisions for the module "M.WIWI-WB.1000" (internship) for enrolment, implementation and recognition are described here.
 Any deviations from the provisions described below require the approval of the office of the dean of studies.
-The course can be done in the master's degree programmes Applied Statistics; Development Economics; Finance, Accounting, and Taxes; Global Business; History of Global Markets; Marketing and Distribution management; Taxation; Management; and Business Information Systems.
+The module can be done in the Master's degree programmes of the Faculty of Economic Sciences provided that it is scheduled for the currently valid module directory.